From BR Bullpen

 Biographical Information

-Eric Gagné is one of two Canadian pitchers to win the Cy Young Award.
-Hall of Famer Ferguson Jenkins is the other.
+Eric Gagné is one of two Canadian pitchers to win the Cy Young Award; Hall of Famer Ferguson Jenkins is the other.
 Born in Montréal, QC, he grew up in the northern suburb of Mascouche, QC where he played both hockey (he was a defenseman known for his physical style of play) and baseball.
 He attended high school in Montreal and then went to Junior College in Oklahoma.
-He was drafted in the late rounds of the 1994 amateur draft by the Chicago White Sox, then signed with the Los Angeles Dodgers as a free agent the following summer.
+He was drafted in the late rounds of the 1994 amateur draft by the Chicago White Sox but did not sign, then signed with the Los Angeles Dodgers as a free agent the following summer.

 Gagné's run of God-like dominance ended early in the 2005 season.
 He hurt his knee in spring training, tried to come back too early, then hurt his arm.
 Originally having been disabled in June, he underwent season-ending surgery that year.
-Following an ill-fated comeback with the Dodgers in early June, 2006, he was granted free agency on October 30, 2006.
-He then signed with the Texas Rangers on December 19 of that year.
+Following an ill-fated comeback with the Dodgers in early June, 2006, he was granted free agency on October 30th of that year.
+He then signed with the Texas Rangers on December 19th of that year.
 He did well for the Rangers in the first half of 2007, registering a 2.16 ERA, with 16 saves.

-Again having been granted free agency by Boston on October 31, 2007, he was signed by the Milwaukee Brewers on December 10 and subsequently began the 2008 season as the team's closer.
+Having again been granted free agency by Boston on October 31st, he was signed by the Milwaukee Brewers on December 10th and subsequently began the 2008 season as the team's closer.
 He had a rough off-season off the field as well, as his name was mentioned in the Mitchell Report as someone around whom rumors of steroids use were rampant.
-He acknowledged having used human growth hormone and apologized to fans in his authorized biography, published in French in 2012.
+He acknowledged having used human growth hormone and later apologized to fans in his authorized biography, published in French in 2012.
 He revealed that steroid use was rampant in the Dodgers' dugout at the time, with up to 80% of players using.
 Indeed, a number of teammates from that period were mentioned in the Mitchell Report, received suspensions, or were later investigated by Major League Baseball.
-He explained that he first took HGH to help him get over a knee injury, but that in the long run, the drugs probably shortened his career by 4 or 5 years, because "I was living my life at an accelerated pace; my joints were getting older faster than my heart or my desire to play."
+He explained that he first took HGH to help him get over his 2005 knee injury, but that in the long run, the drugs probably shortened his career by 4 or 5 years, because "I was living my life at an accelerated pace; my joints were getting older faster than my heart or my desire to play."

 Pitching for Milwaukee in 2008, he was demoted to a less demanding role after a few well-publicized blown leads early in the season, and spent some time on the disabled list while struggling when he did take the mound, posting an ERA over 6.00.
 Salomon Torres took over as closer, as the Brewers surged in the NL Wild Card race.
 He did pitch a scoreless inning in the NLDS.
 A free agent after the season, he tested the market but decided to re-sign with the Brewers, as no other team was willing to take a chance on a pitcher whose best days were clearly behind him.
 The team announced in spring training of 2009 that Gagné would need some time to rehab on his own and released him.
 He then decided to go back home and sign with the independent Capitales de Québec of the Can-Am Association.
 He had a so-so season, being shelled in his first outings, but improving gradually, until he pitched his best game of the season in the Championship series which Quebec won over Brockton.
 Still, his fastball was nowhere near what it once had been, and he struggled with his command.